-The asset-liability management requirements of the Company are relatively simple as, firstly, the Company's Open Fund consists mainly of protection liabilities with stable average duration and, secondly, the liabilities of the Company's closed funds are reinsured to RLMIS
+The asset-liability management requirements of the Company are relatively simple as, firstly, the Company's Open Fund consists mainly of protection liabilities with stable average duration and pension liabilities for which the liability is a function of the backing assets, and, secondly, the liabilities of the Company's closed funds are reinsured to RLMIS.

-$The \ Company \ does \ not \ currently \ make \ use \ of \ derivatives \ for \ the \ purpose \ of \ mitigating \ market \ risk \ or \ for \ any \ other \ purpose.$
+The Company does not currently make use of derivatives for the purpose of mitigating market risk or for any other purpose.